CharuManivannan/Generalization---an-issue-in-Sketch-map-alignment/README.md

 ## Data

-The AgreementData.xlsx has total of 10 columns.
+The AgreementData-Copy.xlsx has total of 10 columns.
 The column C,D,E,F,G is the color given by each participant - P1,P2,P3,P4,P5 for different features.
+Sheet 1 corresponds to colorisation of sketch maps and sheet 2 --> metric maps.

 ## Script

-The script calculates the Light's kappa statistic and Krippendarf's alpha for getting agreement score.
-The agreement score of whole data is 0.88.
-The script also produces agreement score for each set of sketch map.
+The script calculates the Prevalance and Bias Adjusted Kappa (PABAK) for getting agreement score.
 ## For running the script:

 1. you can either directly click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CharuManivannan/Generalization---an-issue-in-Sketch-map-alignment/HEAD?urlpath=rstudio)